Apple Meringue Pie

 - 6 tablespoons sugar

 - In a large bowl, toss apples with lemon juice.
-In a small bowl, whisk sugar, flour, milk, egg yolks and lemon peel until smooth.
+In a small bowl, whisk sugar, flour, milk, egg yolks and lemon zest until smooth.
 Pour over apples and toss to coat.

 - Line a 9-in. pie plate with pastry; trim to 1/2 in. beyond edge of pie plate and flute edges.
 Pour filling into crust; dot with butter.
 Cover edges loosely with foil.